quii/learn-go-with-tests/command-line.md

 Our product owner now wants to _pivot_ by introducing a second application - a command line application.

 For now it will just need to be able to record a player's win when the user types `Ruth wins`.
+The intention is to eventually be a tool for helping users play poker.

 The product owner wants the database to be shared amongst the two applications so that the league updates according to wins recorded in the new application.